Quick Answer

 A complete Google Business Profile, a website with clear specialty pages, a review system, and structured FAQ content are the highest-value assets to own.

-A one-page checklist for website, GBP, reviews, directory diversification, and the owned visibility gaps worth fixing first.
+A one-page checklist for website, Google Business Profile, reviews, directory diversification, and the gaps worth fixing first.

 Free download.
 No spam.
 Unsubscribe anytime.